qfall/math/README.md

 ```

 Be aware that the external libraries in our project have to be compiled at the first installation,
-which may take about 30 minutes.
+which may take about 10-30 minutes (depending on the used hardware and operating system).
 After the first installation, it should be working fine.

 ## What does qFALL-math offer?